Nuclear power in Australia: 2020s

-The modelling was criticised by a number of academics and energy experts who claimed that the costings were unrealistic, assumed less electricity demand than what had been predicted by the Australian Energy Market Operator, and would arbitrarily extend the lifespan of coal-fired power stations whilst reducing investment in renewable projects.
-Frontier was also accused of using creative accounting strategies such as amortisation to hide the full costs of the Coalition’s plan beyond the initial 25-year timeframe.
+The modelling was criticised by a number of academics and observers who claimed that the costings were unrealistic, assumed less electricity demand than the government’s preferred economic scenario, and would arbitrarily extend the lifespan of coal-fired power stations whilst reducing investment in renewable energy projects.
+Frontier was also accused of employing creative accounting strategies such as amortisation to hide the full costs of the Coalition’s plan beyond the initial 25-year timeframe.

 On 1 May 2025, LNP released a budget of federal investments for $36.4 billion till 2035, rising to $118 billion until 2050.

 Following the Coalition’s defeat at the 2025 federal election, there was renewed debate within the Liberal and National parties about whether to keep nuclear as an official policy, with some MPs such as Tim Wilson voicing support, and others such as Maria Kovacic arguing that it should be dropped.

 On 20 May 2025, National Party leader David Littleproud announced that his party would not be renewing its coalition agreement with the federal Liberal Party, a decision that was at least partly attributed to conflicting views over the Coalition’s nuclear energy policy.
 In this instance, the Nationals wanted to lock in funding for nuclear energy as a precondition for an agreement, but Liberal leader Sussan Ley refused to accede to their demands.

 On 23 May, just three days later, Sussan Ley announced that the Coalition had agreed to the Nationals’ policy demands "in principle".
 However, the Nationals purportedly agreed to compromise on nuclear energy, settling instead for lifting the federal prohibition on nuclear power generation.